Ah, fall. Students heading off to campus protests, football players kneeling as the national anthem plays, the smell of burning flags.

 If the president actually moved to impose harsh penalties for flag burning, he almost certainly would be thwarted at every turn.
 But the flaws in his understanding of the limits on his power to censor also inform his actions in areas where presidents have historically been granted more latitude.

-The Press Before the election, Donald Trump promised that he would "never kill" journalists, a statement that should be reassuring but somehow isn't.
+Before the election, Donald Trump promised that he would "never kill" journalists, a statement that should be reassuring but somehow isn't.

 Trump's relationship with the press has never been easy, but this year the complaints about "fake news" and media bias that peppered his campaign rhetoric have been elevated into something more forceful, though thankfully still well short of assassination.
 The press, he has said repeatedly, is the "enemy of the people."